 9. Consider remote working options

-The key to managing a remote workforce is practicing open communication, keeping employees engaged, monitoring your teams’ productivity, and proving continuous support.
+Working remotely offers employees better work-life balance and the freedom to accomplish work responsibilities on their own terms.
+This results in higher employee satisfaction and engagement, which in turn leads to higher levels of focus and productivity.
+The key to managing a remote workforce is practicing open communication, keeping employees engaged, monitoring your teams’ productivity, and providing continuous support.

 11. Avoid micromanaging